iZemil/job/interview/questions/reactjs/what-is-reactjs.md

 - It is easy to know how a component is rendered, you just need to look at the render function.
 - JSX makes it easy to read the code of your components.
 It is also really easy to see the layout, or how components are plugged/combined.
 - You can render React on the server side.
 This improves SEO and performance.
-- It is easy to test.
+- Easy to write unit and integration tests with tools such as Jest.
 - You can use React with any framework you wish as it is only a view layer.